SkeletonAgent: An Agentic Interaction Framework for Skeleton-based Action Recognition: Method

-In practice, we maintain an online confusion matrix $\mathbf{H}(\cdot\,; t)$ to identify the current challenging actions for each class (\ie, similar-class set) at epoch $t$.
 Specifically, the $(m,n)$-th entry denoted as $\mathbf{H}(m,n\,;t)$, counts the samples of class $m$ that are misclassified as belonging to class $n$.
 Here, $m,n\in\{1,\dots, N_{c}\}$, and $N_{c}$ is the total number of action classes.
-Therefore, we define the similar-class set for class $m$ as the $k$ classes with the highest mis-classification counts in the current epoch
+Therefore, we define the similar-class set $\mathcal{S}_k(m)$ for class $m$ as the $k$ classes with the highest mis-classification counts in the current epoch

 where $\operatorname{Top}_k(\mathbf{H}(m,\cdot))$ returns the indices of the $k$ largest entries in the $m$-th row of the mis-classification matrix $\mathbf{H}$.
+We employ the periodic setting to enhance efficiency and avoid insufficient learning in the early stages.
 Essentially, $\mathcal{S}_k(\cdot)$ captures the most confusable actions for each class.
+The advantage of confusion matrices lies in their capacity to provide the most genuine recognition feedback, which may differ from the predictions of human visual mechanisms.
 Consequently, the collected performance feedback can provide more valuable contextual information for training in subsequent epochs.

 \textbf{Context-aware Prompt Generation.} After constructing the similar list $\mathcal{S}$, we pass the current challenging actions of each class to the LLM via the targeted prompt shown in \cref{fig:figure2} (b).
 This context-aware profile serves to encourage the LLM to focus on the subtle motion cues that distinguish the mentioned class from its most easily confused actions, thereby highlighting its targeted distinctive characteristics in the corresponding responses.